 I have been carving stone for 35 years.
-I choose limestone, sandstone and marble for their texture, hardness and geological properties.
-The medium attracts me because of its permanence and inherent beauty, and I look for random blocks containing imperfections that can be exploited.
+I choose different types for their texture, hardness and geological properties.
+The medium attracts me because of its permanence, beauty and its resistance to being worked.

-My sculpture is about material and form.
+My sculpture is about material and form and I see the physical world in terms of shape and mass.
 I am asking the viewer to study the form, the space it occupies, the air it displaces.
-Primary sources for the work are found in Antiquity and the subconscious.
-I see the physical world in terms of shape and mass.
 I either carve directly or work from sketches and maquettes.
-There is often a point during the carving when the stone starts arguing back; this is the beginning of a dialogue wherein the object insists on alternatives to my original idea and is one of the moments in the creative process to which I am drawn.
+There is often a point during the carving when the stone starts arguing back; this is the beginning of a dialogue wherein the object insists on alternatives to my original idea and is one of the exquisite moments in the creative process to which I am drawn.

 The work is influenced by carvers who came before: the Egyptians and Greeks, through the medieval period and Donatello, to the 20th century; Epstein, Arp and Brancusi.